 After the May 2026 policy memorandum reframed adjustment of status under INA section 245 as a discretionary benefit rather than a near-automatic step after eligibility, five categories of positive equity carry the heaviest evidentiary weight in an I-485 file: long-term lawful presence, U.S.-citizen and lawful permanent resident family ties, consistent federal tax compliance, steady employment and community ties, and humanitarian care-giving responsibilities.
 Each category needs primary-source documentation, not declarations.

-What Changed in May 2026 — and Why Positive Factors Now Matter More
+What Changed in May 2026 and Why Positive Factors Now Matter More

-USCIS Policy Memorandum PM-602-0199, issued May 21, 2026, directs adjudicating officers to weigh the totality of positive and negative discretionary factors at the Form I-485 stage rather than treating statutory eligibility as the end of the analysis.
-The shift is from an eligibility-driven posture to a discretion-driven posture.
-Applicants who previously assumed a clean Form I-130 chain plus a pending Form I-485 would resolve favorably are now expected to affirmatively build an equity record.
-For background on the memorandum itself and why filing remains possible, see our explainer on whether you can still file adjustment of status in 2026.
-For the operative case-law terminology adjudicators will use, see the unusual outstanding equities explainer.
+USCIS Policy Memorandum PM-602-0199, issued May 21, 2026, directs adjudicating officers to weigh the totality of positive and negative discretionary factors at the Form I-485 stage.
+Before, many applicants assumed that a clean Form I-130 chain plus a pending Form I-485 would resolve favorably on its own.
+That assumption no longer holds.
+You are now expected to affirmatively build an equity record and put it in front of the officer.

 The 5 Positive Factors